About the Artist

 1973:

-Gottlieb delivers a lecture and juries a student exhibition at Arizona State University.
-In the summer, Gottlieb begins work on a series of monotypes that continues until two weeks before his death.
+The Gottliebs travel to Phoenix, Arizona, where they intend to stay for two months beginning in February.
+On March 11, Gottlieb delivers a lecture and juries a student exhibition at Arizona State University, Tempe, Arizona.
+On his return to East Hampton, Gottlieb begins work on a series of monotypes that continues until February 1974.

 1974: